GeoCoDA: Recognizing and Validating Structural Processes in Geochemical Data. A Workflow on Compositional Data Analysis in Lithogeochemistry: GeoCoDA: a workflow for lithogeochemical data analysis

 These groupings can be shown in a star plot \citep{Becker:88} of the 22 elements and then compared between the five phases -- Figure \ref{StarPlot}.
+The elements Ca, Y, V were not used as follows.
+Calcium is present in all three amalgamations and its inclusion does not improve the discrimination between the three processes.
+Yttrium is primarily associated with the kimberlite fractionation process and could have been included with the kimberlites but is left out and could be considered a possible denominator for the ALR transform.
+Vanadium appears to occur with both mantle contamination and kimberlite fractionation, and will likely create confusion in the distinction between the phases.

-Since the three amalgamations define three subcompositional parts, they can be examined in a ternary diagram, after closing this three-element subcomposition.
-The Mantle amalgamation totally dominates the subcomposition, with means shown here:
+Since the three amalgamations define three new parts, they can be examined in a ternary diagram, after closing to obtain a three-part composition.
+The mantle amalgamation totally dominates the composition, with means shown in Table \ref{PhaseMeans}.

-Thus, all the points lie in the Mantle corner of the ternary diagram, and just that corner is shown in Figure \ref{Ternary}A. The so-called ``centered" ternary diagram in Figure \ref{Ternary}B centers the mean of all the points at the middle of the triangle, by dividing each amalgamation by its geometric mean and then reclosing the compositions \citep{Eynatten:1, Scholey:1}.
-This deforms the original scales but the theoretical contour lines remain straight, although no longer parallel to the sides of the triangle.
+Thus, all the points lie in the mantle corner of the ternary diagram, and just that corner is shown in Figure \ref{Ternary}A. The so-called ``centered" ternary diagram in Figure \ref{Ternary}B centers the mean of all the points at the middle of the triangle, by dividing each amalgamation by its geometric mean and then reclosing the compositions \citep{Eynatten:1, Scholey:1}.
+This deforms the original scales but the contour lines remain straight, although no longer parallel to the sides of the triangle (see Supplementary Material Section S4, for an example of such contour lines).
 The separation of the phases can now be seen more clearly, but the meaning of the distances between the points is not clear.
-Figure \ref{Ternary}C shows the correspondence analysis (CA) of these data exactly, since the data are two-dimensional.
-The triangle inherent in the CA biplot, connecting mantle, crustal and kimberlite, can be seen -- CA of three-category data is similar to a ternary plot, but with the sides of the triangle stretched to show chi-square distances \citep{Greenacre:18}.
-The differences between phases can be seen much more clearly, and understandably, in a simple scatterplot of two logratios of the amalgamations, shown in Figure \ref{Ternary}D. These two logratios form an additive logratio transformation of the amalgamations since they have the same denominator.
+The differences between phases can be seen in a simple scatterplot of two logratios of the amalgamations, with a much simpler interpretation, -- see Figure \ref{Ternary}C. These two logratios form an additive logratio transformation of the amalgamations since they have the same denominator.
 The choice of denominator can be decided according to the variances of the logarithm of the elements compositional values, which in this case are: